samjameshambridge/threeJS-rain-engine/README.md

 ## Scripts

-To start, serve dist/index.html on a local server
+To start, serve dist/index.html on a local server.

-To build: "npm run build"
+To build: "npm run build".